paoloambrosio/experiments/README.txt

-Collect and graph stats from Gatling and App:
+Collect and graph stats from Gatling and Downstream:
  - Gatling conf file to point to Graphite
  - JmxTrans conf to point to Graphite
  - Run Grafana Docker image exposing Grafana and Graphite ports